 We are in the production process of an educational film that will provide an overview of the region and its challenges as well as highlighting RE and off-grid technologies as catalysts for both regional development and as global solutions to sustainable development.

 With the launch of our renewable energy workshops for high school and middle school students in the Arava, we have begun to welcome our first few classes to Eilat Eilot- an exciting endeavor for both us and the participating schools.

-Our entrepreneur training program that will train young entrepreneurs in the field of off grid renewable energy will begin with the launch of the opening ceremony this month, February 22rd.
-We have already selected the participants, 35 entrepreneur-spirited students who will participate in the training, all studying Energy Engineering at Afeka College of Engineering, and have received over 50 applications to the program, even after we closed the registration.
-Both the Head of the Energy Engineering Department and the Head of Engineering and Management of Infrastructure Systems will mentor the selected students in the program.
+Our entrepreneur training program will train young entrepreneurs in the field of off grid renewable energy.
+Program will begin with the launch of the opening ceremony this month, February 22rd.
+We have already selected 35 entrepreneur-spirited students participants, all studying Energy Engineering at Afeka College of Engineering.
+Overall we received over 50 applications to the program, even after we closed the registration.
+Both the Head of the Energy Engineering Department and the Head of Engineering and Management of Infrastructure Systems will mentor the participants.

 Additionally, Afeka College of Engineering would like to permanently incorporate our training program into its Energy Engineering curriculum for future classes, as well as create a course and concentration of study in the subject of off grid.
 The significant impact of our MEPI program on Afeka and the level of interest and enthusiasm has reinforced the significance of our program and has strengthened our belief in the importance of training young entrepreneurs in this field.